October 1st, 2019

 Once you have the progress information available in the system, you can calculate the earned value and perform the productivity analysis in EcoSys.
 The system will generate CPI, SPI, TCPI and TSPI metrics, as well as independent EAC calculations, providing indications of how much the estimate at completion based on performance to date could be.

 This finally leads us to forecasting.
-Similarly, to the progress methods, there are also different forecast methods available in EcoSys.
-These forecast methods can be applied at different levels of the WBS.
-They allow you to automate the forecast based on information already existing in the system (Actual Cost + Open Commitment, Current Budget, Current CPI, Current Forecast), or to calculate a new EAC estimate entering manual values (Manual EAC, Manual ETC or Manual Factor).
+Like progress methods, there are also different forecast methods available in EcoSys.
+You can apply these forecast methods at different levels of the WBS.
+They allow you to automate the forecast based on information already existing in the system (Actual Cost + Open Commitment, Current Budget, Current CPI, Current Forecast).
+It also allows you to calculate a new EAC estimate entering manual values (Manual EAC, Manual ETC or Manual Factor).

 - Course material Earned Value Analysis Method (EVM) by Mario Coquillat, PMP ®, PMI-RMP ®